ahorn/smt-kit/README.md

 [z3]: http://z3.codeplex.com/
 [solvers]: https://github.com/ahorn/smt-kit/tree/master/solvers

-## CRV Symbolic Execution
+## Native Symbolic Execution

-As a practical application, SMT Kit is a component in CRV, a research tool for symbolic reasoning about sequential and concurrent C++11 code.
+As a practical application, SMT Kit is a component in CRV, a research tool for symbolic reasoning about sequential and concurrent C++11 code using a new technique called <em>native symbolic execution</em>.

 In a nutshell, CRV aims to combine a new lightweight [KLEE][klee]-style symbolic execution technique with existing decision procedures for